The history of VDL

-From the early 1960s onwards, Pieter van der Leegte began developing his own household products including washing machines and oil heaters.
-In 1962, after receiving a large order for Honda chain guards, the decision was taken to move to Hapert.
-However, the order turned out not to be as large as expected.
-Subsequently, new finished products were brought to market in the form of stainless steel household articles such as bed warmers, egg cups, butter dishes, etc.
+From the early 1960s, Pieter van der Leegte started developing his own household products such as washing machines and oil heaters.
+In 1962 it was decided to move to Hapert following a large order for Honda chain guards.
+However, the order turned out not to be as large as initially thought.
+New end products were then launched on the market: stainless steel household items, such as bed jars, egg cups, butter dishes, etc.

 First takeover by VDL

-The introduction of this open management style meant that the company was soon running so well that Wim van der Leegte went in search of a new challenge: assuming control of poorly operating businesses.
+Due to the introduction of the open consultation structure, the company performed so well that Wim van der Leegte looked for a new challenge: taking over poorly performing companies.

-In 1979 the first takeover of TIM Hapert, the company owned by his brother Piet, served as the first step towards dynamic growth.
-The name of the company founded in 1953 by Pieter van der Leegte senior was changed to VD Leegte Metaal.
+In 1979, the first step towards dynamic growth was taken with the first takeover of TIM Hapert, the company of his brother Piet.
+The name of the company, founded in 1953 by Pieter van der Leegte senior, was changed to VD Leegte Metaal.

 Growth of VDL Groep

-In 1993 VDL Groep made its entry into the bus and coach world, with the takeover of DAF Bus International.
-The group continued to grow, with two further major takeovers in the bus sector.
-Berkhof Jonckheere Groep was acquired in 1998, followed in 2003 by BOVA.
+In 1993, VDL Groep entered the bus world with the takeover of DAF Bus International.
+The group continues to grow and two major acquisitions in the bus sector follow.
+The Berkhof Jonckheere Group was taken over in 1998 and BOVA in 2003.

-The takeover of Steelweld in 1995 represented a significant expansion into the world of production automation systems.
-VDL Steelweld now has branches in six countries around the world
+With the acquisition of Steelweld in 1995, a major step was taken in production automation systems.
+VDL Steelweld now has branches in six countries worldwide.

-In 2006 Philips Enabling Technologies Groep was taken over.
-At the time this was the largest takeover in the VDL Groep’s history.
-The move meant the wheel had turned full circle; Pieter van der Leegte senior, in his younger years, started work as a toolmaker at the former Philips Machinefabrieken.
+In 2006, Philips Enabling Technologies Group was acquired, the largest acquisition in the history of VDL Groep at the time.
+The circle is complete again; Pieter van der Leegte senior started as a toolmaker at the former Philips Machinefabrieken.

-With the takeover of NedCar at the end of 2012, VDL became the only major automotive manufacturer in the Netherlands.
-As an independent car manufacturer, VDL NedCar assembles passenger cars for third parties.
+With the takeover of NedCar at the end of 2012, VDL is the only major car manufacturer in the Netherlands.
+As an independent car manufacturer, VDL Nedcar assembles passenger cars on behalf of third parties.

 Third generation Van der Leegte

-On 1 November 2016 Wim van der Leegte celebrated his 50th anniversary with the company; the perfect opportunity to hand over the chairmanship of the management team to his youngest son Willem van der Leegte.
-Wim maintains his ties with the VDL Groep, as a member of the Supervisory Board.
+On November 1, 2016, Wim van der Leegte celebrated his 50th anniversary and that was a great moment to hand over the gavel to his youngest son Willem van der Leegte.
+Wim will remain associated with VDL Groep as a supervisory director.

-1972Takeover of shares by Wim van der Leegte
+Acquisition of shares by Wim van der Leegte.

-2006Takeover of Philips Enabling Technologies Group, formerly Philips Machinefabrieken, once the workplace of founder Pieter van der Leegte
+Acquisition Philips Enabling Technologies Group, former Philips Machine Factories where founder Pieter van der Leegte once began

-201650th anniversary of Wim van der Leegte and transfer of company presidency to son Willem van der Leegte
+Wim van der Leegte's 50th anniversary and transfer of presidency to son Willem van der Leegte